diogoleitao/fenixfuzz/README.md

 # fenizfuzz
-A white-box fuzzer for FenixEdu
+A grey-box fuzzer for FenixEdu